aniket30i/GenAi-Fashion-----------Neocultr-primus/README.md

 ## Overview

 This project is a website that showcases the use of GenAi for fashion designing purposes.
 The vision behind the project is to demonstrate how a great generation or culture of fashion can be created by integrating elements from our environment and culture.
+At the current state of the project this offers you to go guns blazing with your creative knack of fashion and vision , see it materialize and keep it for yourself soon the community feature will be enabled to brings like minded peeps under the same tree shade.

 ## Features